brianshumate/vaultini/README.md

 ## How?

 1. Clone this repository.

 1. Change into the `vaultini` directory.

 1. Add the Vaultini Certificate Authority certificate to your operating system trust store:

 - For macOS:
-     ```shell

     $ sudo security add-trusted-cert -d -r trustAsRoot \
        -k /Library/Keychains/System.keychain \
        ./containers/vaultini1/certs/vaultini-ca.pem
-     ```

   - You will be prompted for your user password; enter it to add the certificate.

 1. Type `make` and press [return].

-1. Follow the instructions.
+2. Follow the instructions.

 ### Cleanup